imec-idlab/eq2-routing-public/README.md

 # eq2-routing
-Repository for the ns3 implementation of enhanced Q-routing with QoS
+Repository for the ns3 implementation of enhanced Q-routing with QoS https://ieeexplore.ieee.org/abstract/document/8589161

+If you use this code, please cite:

+T. Hendriks, M. Camelo and S. Latré, "Q2-Routing : A Qos-aware Q-Routing algorithm for Wireless Ad Hoc Networks," 2018 14th International Conference on Wireless and Mobile Computing, Networking and Communications (WiMob), Limassol, 2018, pp. 108-115.
+doi: 10.1109/WiMOB.2018.8589161

+@INPROCEEDINGS{8589161,
+author={T. {Hendriks} and M. {Camelo} and S. {Latré}}, booktitle={2018 14th International Conference on Wireless and Mobile Computing, Networking and Communications (WiMob)}, title={Q2-Routing : A Qos-aware Q-Routing algorithm for Wireless Ad Hoc Networks}, year={2018}, volume={}, number={}, pages={108-115}, doi={10.1109/WiMOB.2018.8589161},
+ISSN={2160-4886},
+month={Oct}}

 #How to run the codebase in the clone_repo_TH folder